-The number of terminations included in orders increased significantly 2000.
-Of all orders issued in 2000, 35.6% included an order for termination of the tenancy agreement between the parties.
+The number of terminations ordered decreased in 2001 but expressed as a percentage of applications heard, increased slightly.
+Of all orders issued in 2001, 40% included an order for termination of the tenancy agreement between the parties.
 It should be noted however that many of these termination orders were conditional in nature and did not necessarily result in the termination of the tenancy agreement.
-In many cases involving rent, the tenancy agreement is terminated by order unless the tenant pays the rent arrears by a particular date.
+In many cases involving rent, the order issued will terminate the tenancy agreement unless the tenant pays the rent arrears by a particular date.